 Aromatase inhibitors are hormone drugs that are used to treat estrogen receptor-positive breast cancer in postmenopausal women (learn more).
 There are three aromatase inhibitors that are FDA-approved for the treatment of breast cancer in the U.S.: anastrozole (Arimidex), letrozole (Femara) and exemestane (Aromasin).
 They appear to be equally effective in treating breast cancer.

-Findings from randomized controlled trials of cancer-free postmenopausal women at high risk have shown that the aromatase inhibitors exemestane (Aromasin) and anastrozole (Arimidex) may lower the risk of breast cancer by about half [152,525].
+Findings from randomized controlled trials of cancer-free postmenopausal women at high risk have shown that the aromatase inhibitors exemestane and anastrozole may lower the risk of breast cancer by about half .

-The American Society for Clinical Oncology (ASCO) and the National Comprehensive Cancer Network (NCCN) now recommend exemestane as a risk-lowering drug option for postmenopausal women at higher risk of breast cancer.
-(These recommendations were made before the findings on anastrozole were published.)
-However, exemestane and anastrozole do not yet have FDA-approval for use in the chemoprevention setting.
+The American Society for Clinical Oncology (ASCO) and the National Comprehensive Cancer Network (NCCN) now list exemestane and anastrozole as risk-lowering drug options for postmenopausal women at higher risk of breast cancer.
+However, these drugs do not yet have FDA-approval for use in the risk reduction setting.
 These drugs are only FDA-approved for use in breast cancer treatment.

-Learn about exemestane, anastrozole and breast cancer treatment.
+Learn about aromatase inhibitors (including exemestane and anastrozole) and breast cancer treatment.

 Learn about the side effects of aromatase inhibitors.

 The aromatase inhibitor drug letrozole is also being studied to see whether it may lower risk in postmenopausal women at high risk of breast cancer.

 Learn about aromatase inhibitors and breast cancer treatment.